BIOMENG 241 : Instrumentation and Design

 By the end of this course, students will be able to:

-1. Demonstrate an understanding of basic electronics and apply circuit theory to characterise the frequency characteristics of passive filters.
+1. Demonstrate an understanding of the fundamentals of engineering instrumentation applied to the measurement of biological signals.
 (Capability 3.1 and 5.1)

-6. Demonstrate an understanding of teamwork.
+3. Demonstrate an understanding of teamwork.
 Work effectively as a team with other engineers and manage and discuss team and individual expectations.
-(Capability 5.1, 6.1 and 7.1)
+(Capability 7.1)

-8. Demonstrate an understanding of safety and professional responsibility.
+5. Demonstrate an understanding of safety and professional responsibility.
 Use failure mode and effects analysis and fault tree analysis to identify the possible hazards present in a design, as well as possible mitigation strategies.
-(Capability 1.1 and 6.1)
+(Capability 1.1)

 Assessments